Community Music Center

 We accept new students throughout the year.

 If your child would like to learn how to play an instrument and is currently in the 4th grade or above, this is the perfect program for them.
-For more information, please contact LJMS’ Education and Community Programming Manager, Allison Boles: 858.526.3438 or ABoles@LJMS.org.
+For more information, please contact LJMS’ Learning and Engagement Director, Allison Boles: 858.526.3438 or ABoles@LJMS.org.

 When: Monday, Tuesday, and Wednesday